luckman212/alfred-get-deeplink-to-object/README.md

 ## alfred-get-deeplink-to-object

-Generate a deeplink to a specific Workflow object

-Little helper to get a deeplink to a specific workflow object in Alfred 5.
+Little helper workflow to get a deeplink to a specific workflow object in Alfred 5.

 ### To use